Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking: Tier-Matched Judge Sensitivity Analysis

 The result rules out the capability-artifact explanation.
 The item$\times$judge interaction reflects genuine disagreement about which specific items are safe or unsafe, and this disagreement persists (or intensifies) when all judges are drawn from the same capability tier.
-The 4.0\% judge-model fixed effect for the frontier tier (vs.\ 0.1\% for the original set) further indicates that frontier models exhibit larger systematic differences in overall safe-rate, even as they agree less on individual items.
+The 40.6\% judge-model design sensitivity share for the frontier tier (vs.\ 1.3\% for the original set) further indicates that frontier models exhibit larger systematic differences in overall safe-rate, even as they agree less on individual items.